 Additionally, upon receiving her Juris Doctorate from Hofstra University School of Law, she served as an Assistant District Attorney in the Nassau County District Attorney’s Office.
 While at the Nassau DA’s Office, Jennifer was selected to attend the National District Attorney Association Sexual Assault Trial Advocacy Training Program in Columbia, South Carolina.

 Javier Cordova joined Columbia Health in 2007.
 Prior to Columbia, Javier worked as an administrative assistant at a nursing and rehabilitation center in New Rochelle, New York.
 Javier has eight years' experience working as support staff in a clinical setting.
 Javier's interests include movies, dining, sports, and traveling.
 He plans to pursue a degree in computer science.

-Jaclyn joined the Alice!
+As the Associate Director for Health Education and Prevention Services, Jaclyn oversees initiatives for mental health and well-being, alcohol and other drugs (AOD), health education and wellness coaching.
+Jaclyn initially joined the Alice!
 Health Promotion team as a Health Promotion Specialist in 2018.
-Jaclyn’s professional background spans over several functional areas in higher education and student affairs.
+Her professional background spans over several functional areas in higher education and student affairs.
 Some of those experiences focus on social justice education, mental health, residence life, and leadership development.
-In addition, Jaclyn has served as an instructor for both undergraduate and graduate populations.
-At Alice!, Jaclyn oversees initiatives for mental health and well-being, alcohol and other drugs (AOD), and wellness coaching.
+In addition, she has served as an instructor for both undergraduate and graduate populations.

 Jaclyn grew up in the Golden State, California, and is excited to support student health and well-being through a trauma-informed and intersectional lens.
 When not at work, Jaclyn enjoys spending time with her fur-child, Captain, and being out and about exploring all that the community has to offer!